Heparinised Saline Injection

 However, if you are given too much heparin, you may experience some of the effects listed under "Side effects" below.

 Your doctor has information on how to recognise and treat an overdose.
 Ask your doctor if you have any concerns.

-In the case of an overdose, immediately tell your doctor or telephone the Poisons Information Centre (in Australia, phone 13 11 26; in New Zealand, phone 0800 POISON or 0800 764 766) for advice, or go to Accident and Emergency at your nearest hospital if you have side effects after being given Heparinised Saline Injection.
+In the case of an overdose, immediately tell your doctor or telephone the Poisons Information Centre (phone 13 11 26) for advice, or go to Accident and Emergency at your nearest hospital if you have side effects after being given Heparinised Saline Injection.
 You may need urgent medical attention.

 While you are given Heparinised Saline Injection